See Also: The Last Prophecy - The Cathar Prophecy of 2021

 (Kohler, Kaufmann.
 "Luz," Jewish Encyclopedia, https://www.jewishencyclopedia.com/articles/10200-luz.
 Accessed 29 May 2024)

 The Book of Exodus and Book of Joshua in the Bible tell how Moses wandered in the wilderness for 40 years and died before reaching the promised land.
 Joshua (a.k.a.
 Yehoshua, Jeshoshua, Josue, as well as Yeshua and Jesus), son of Joseph of the tribe of Ephraim, was his successor.
-At the prompting of Yahweh (see Joshua 1, 7, 8), he violently conquered Canaan and the other lands promised to Abraham (Genesis 12) under the Covenant of the Pieces.
+At the prompting of Yahweh (see Joshua 1, 7, 8), he violently conquered Canaan and the other lands promised to Abraham under the Covenant of the Pieces (Genesis 12 & 15).
 In Judges 1:23 the House of Joseph is said to have destroyed Bethel.

-Very likely, Ephrath got renamed to Bethlehem probably because of Rachel's and Jacob's association with El, and perhaps also as a result of the surviving descendants of Ai moving to the Ephrath after the former's destruction.Â
+Very likely, Ephrath got renamed to Bethlehem because of Rachel's and Jacob's association with El, and perhaps also as a result of the surviving descendants of Ai moving to the Ephrath after its destruction.Â

-There were two branches of Judaism, the angelic one followed God (El) and was associated with Bethlehem.
-The other one followed Lord Yahweh and destroyed Bethel, the source of the angelic branch.
+There were two branches of Judaism, the angelic one followed God (El) and was associated with the legacy of Jacob and Rachel in Bethlehem.
+The other one followed Lord Yahweh and destroyed Luz, the source of the angelic branch.

 The myth of Lucifer's fall from Heaven stems from Isiah 14:12.
 Most scholars agree today that the passage was misapplied to Lucifer in the Vulgate (400 C.E.) and King James Bibles ("Lucifer."
 Wikipedia, Wikimedia Foundation, 24 June 2024, https://en.wikipedia.org/wiki/Lucifer.):